flybywiresim/aircraft/README.md

 **Q: What are the liveries available?**

-A: All the default A320neo liveries are working on our aircraft!
+A: This project modifies the default A320 Neo from Asobo, therefore all liveries is compatible.

 **Q: When will it be released?**